donaldRwilliams/blsmeta/README.md

 (<drwwilliams@ucdavis.edu>) or DM on Twitter (<https://twitter.com/wdonald_1985>).
 I prefer Twitter.

-Preference will be given to women of color and Native Americans.
+Women of color and Native Americans are especially encouraged to reach out.